standardnotes/syncing-server-js/README.md

 Your server should now be available under http://localhost:3000

+**Note**: When running the server locally it is by default ran in a Hot Reload Mode.
+This means that every time you change any of the source files locally the server is restarted to reflect the changes.
+This is in particular helpful when doing local development.

 ### Logs

 You can check the logs of the running server by typing: